Topics

 The available permissions are:

-on all tablesCalling permission endpoints generally requires system_admin
+system_admintable_admin on all tablessystem_writetable_admin on all tables and datasystem_readtable_read on all tablesCalling permission endpoints generally requires system_admin permission.

 permissions granted to them)